SenorBeso/Smart_IoT_Outlet/README.md

 export MQTT_SHARED_TOKEN="password123"
 ```

-### 2. Start the windows Camera script - replace with correct ip and correct token of the Pi
+### 2. Start the windows Camera script - replace with correct ip and correct token of the Pi - camera "0" is default, but you can set for other cameras as well.
 ```
 python camera.py --camera 0 --mqtt-broker 192.168.4.204 --mqtt-token password123
 ```